K-Mistele/bladerunner/CPP/GhostLight/README.md

 However, I haven't yet switched `OpenProcess` for `NtOpenProcess` or `NtCreateProcess` for `CreateProcessA` since they're hard to figure out the right arguments for.
 Helpful documentation can be found here: http://undocumented.ntinternals.net

+## Configuring Visual Studio
+To successfully compile this project, you need to ensure that masm is enabled for the project.
+Importing the solution should do this for you, but if not:

+1.In Visual Studio, go to Project ?
+Build Customizations... and enable MASM.
+Depending on your Visual studio version, you may need to right-click on your project -> Build Dependencies -> Build Customizations...
+2.In the Solution Explorer, add the .h and .asm files to the project as header and source files, respectively.
+3.Go to the properties of the ASM file, and set the Item Type to Microsoft Macro Assembler.
+4.Ensure that the project platform is set to x64.
+The `.asm` file does not support x32 windows, so neither does this project.

 ## How it Works
 1. Create a new process by launching a chosen executable or open an existing process